 - Be sure to tell them that all data will be confidential and promise anonymity.

-- Tell the users that they can stop at any time, any portion or the entire test.
+- Tell the users that they can stop at any time during the test.

 - Pay users when you can; this makes the relationship between you and the participant professional.
-You will not be able to for this course.
+You will not be able to pay participants.

 - In the report avoid quotes etc. that identify the user.

 - Ask users if in the future, you can quote them.